The horrors of easy access to information

 Fast forward to 2012, and for Encyclopaedia Britannica substitute Wikipedia; in fact, add the whole internet.
 There is now part of a whole generation of ageing academics who on the whole seem to think that, with the internet, research has become too easy for students; or maybe, they have so much easy access to information that they are ‘distracted’ by it and do inadequate work as a result.
 That, as it happens, is what a survey of teachers conducted by the Pew Research Center found in the United States.
 I suspect the results would be similar over here.

 Of course easy access to information is not always a straightforward benefit.
 But it is still a benefit.
 I am not a supporter of the view that information is too precious to be made openly available to the uninitiated, or that it should only be used with the accompanying analysis of someone older and wiser.
 Indeed, when the printing press first became popular very similar arguments were made then.
 The task for teachers is not to persuade themselves that all this information and data ‘distracts’ students, but to ensure that students are trained and guided in its use.
 But we should avoid giving the impression that knowledge is too valuable to be openly shared.
-That is not what the academy is about.Explore posts in the same categories: education, society comment below, or link to this permanent URL from your own site.
+That is not what the academy is about.education, society comment below, or link to this permanent URL from your own site.